Leipziger-Ecken/drupal/docu/API.md

 * One requested page contains up to 50 *"data"* items.
 In order to jump between pages, pagination information is provided under *"links"*.
 * To get any linked relationships between entities, use the *include*-parameter.
 The referenced relationships will be available under *"included"*.
 Example request containing all image-, category-, and district-data of an Akteur: ```https://leipziger-ecken.de/jsonapi/akteure?include=categories,district,image```
 * Support for all CRUD-operations can be [requested](https://leipziger-ecken.de/kontakt) from the project maintainers.
-* **Note that [our license](https://creativecommons.org/licenses/by/4.0/) forbids any abusive or incorrect use of the Leipziger Ecken API.** For use of the data in real-world projects, please [inform](https://leipziger-ecken.de/kontakt) the project maintainers and give credits to the original source.
+* **Note that [our license](https://creativecommons.org/licenses/by/4.0/) forbids any abusive or incorrect use of the Leipziger Ecken API.** For use of the data in commercial or semi-commercial projects, please [inform](https://leipziger-ecken.de/kontakt) the project maintainers and provide credits to the original source.